 Those students who choose to continue with more advanced studies in visual art can choose from

-Sculpture classes, introducing students to 3-D design through clay, plaster, wood, fiber, and metal
+Sculpture classes, introducing students to 3-D design through clay, plaster, wire, fiber, and found materials

 Photography classes, introducing students to the basics of black and white photography through film processing and composition.